NOW AVAILABLE: G U E S T #8

 psw is a Germany-based discoverer in outdated printmaking techniques.
 She creates abstract typographics on typewriters and with dry transfer letters, prints metal type graphics on the proofing press, and duplicates her work with mimeographs - making books from her work.
 She is also creator of the ongoing mimeo printed magazine ToCall.

 Angela Caporaso is an Italian artist and women book artist.
 Angela Caporaso's art has always been characterized by a constant research and experimentation.
 Since her first exhibitions, which date back to the eighties, she has revealed a constant strain towards new expressive languages.
 This constant research led Angela to contaminate sign with colour, font with image, literature with painting, as though one single medium was not sufficient to express her complex imaginative world.

-NOW AVAILABLE: G U E S T #14 edited by Michael Sikkema see here for Michael Sikkema’s introduction and biography The Entanglement Is...
+NOW AVAILABLE: G U E S T #16 The FANGIRL issue edited by Kirby see here for Kirby’s introduction and biography featuring new work by: Norma ...

 NOW AVAILABLE: G U E S T #9 edited by natalie hanna see here for natalie’s introduction the ninth issue features new work by: ...

 NOW AVAILABLE: G U E S T #12 edited by Jim Johnstone see here for Jim’s introduction the twelfth issue features new work by: ...